-Embryo freezing, or embryo cryopreservation, is the process of preserving embryos by cooling them to deep sub-zero temperatures (-320 degrees fahrenheit).
+Embryo freezing, or embryo cryopreservation, is the process of preserving embryos by cooling them to deep sub-zero temperatures (-320 degrees Fahrenheit).
 Once the embryos are frozen, they are placed in long-term storage.
 When the decision is made to use the embryos, they are taken out of storage, thawed, and ready for transfer.

 Yes.
 Embryos are frozen after fertilization and are stored until the desired time of transfer.
 There are also processes for freezing eggs (oocytes) prior to fertilization.
 Fertilization takes place after the eggs are thawed, and then the fertilized egg is ready for transfer.